MartinThoma/MartinThoma.github.io/_drafts/2015-05-25-languages-for-back-ends.md

 tags:
 - Programming
 - Internet
+- Java
+- JavaScript
+- Go
+- Rust
+- Python
+- PHP
 featured_image: logos/java-programming.png
 ---
-What programming language would I use for the back end of a big, new project in a Startup which wants to offer a Web service?
+What programming language would I use for the back end of a big, new project in a startup which wants to offer a web service?
 Sure, on the client side there is pretty much only JavaScript (including variants like [CoffeeScript](http://en.wikipedia.org/wiki/CoffeeScript) and [TypeScript](http://en.wikipedia.org/wiki/TypeScript)) in combination with HTML and CSS.
 I've used [MySQL](http://en.wikipedia.org/wiki/MySQL) and [Redis](http://en.wikipedia.org/wiki/Redis) databases and I'm quite happy with that.
-So this choice is also easy.
 But the choice for the server side is not that easy.
-I've been using PHP for quite a while now, because when I started programming it was the cheapest and easiest choice.
+I've been using PHP for quite a while now, because it was the cheapest and easiest choice when I started programming.
 But things have changed (and I have more money, so I don't have to take the super cheap hosting services).
 Although my experience with web projects is very limited, I want to share a few thoughts.

 Just for clarification: I am only talking about the back end.
 A back end is the data access layer which manages requests comming to the server.
 It needs to server **many requests** (> 100 requests/second) **fast** (< 300 ms in average).
-It should not execute computationally heavy jobs which can be pre-computed.
+It should not execute computationally heavy jobs which can be pre-computed or do not need to be displayed instantly to the client.
 This can be done by another system which does not need to be programmed in the same language.
 The back end does also not deal with presentation to the user.
 This is what the front end does.
 However, you should have more than a good idea in which form the front end gets the data.
 The cleanest approach I've seen so far is a pure RESTful API for all interactions between front end and back end.

-It should also be easy to validate / sanitize input data, connect with databases, store/get stuff on/from the file system.
+The backend language should also make it easy to validate / sanitize input data, connect with databases, store/get stuff on/from the file system.

 ## Java